jaredfholgate/cvservice/README.md

 1. Test
 2. Production

-The steps of each stage are very simple, it just deploys to Azure App Services.
+The step of each stage is very simple, it just deploys to Azure App Service.

 ### Hosting